NeuroTechnologies/DyNetCP/DyNetCP_analysis_notebook/README.md

-Master code for plotting and analyzing the DyNetCP model results Notebook aggregates the analysis of the results of the unsupervised latent variable model - Dynamic Network Connectivity Predictor (DyNetCP).
+Master code for plotting and analyzing the DyNetCP model results.

+This Jupyter notebook aggregates the analysis of the results of the unsupervised latent variable model - Dynamic Network Connectivity Predictor (DyNetCP).

 https://www.biorxiv.org/content/10.1101/2023.08.08.552512